JohannesDeml/NetworkBenchmarkDotNet/README.md

 Then just open the solution file with Visual Studio/Rider/Visual Studio Code and build it.
 Note that results of the benchmarks can be very different with a different operating system and hardware.

 ## Usage
 In general there are two different types of benchmarks: Custom and predefined benchmarks.
 Custom benchmarks and be defined through the [command-line options](#command-line-options).
 Predefined Benchmarks are set in code and are executed through [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
 They are used for the statistics presented here and are more accurate and better reproducible then Custom benchmarks.
 However, they also take a longer time to finish.
+You can also run the clients and server on different machines to test the libraries over your local network or remotely (see [remote benchmarks](#remote-benchmarks)).

 ### Custom Benchmarks